SEO My Website Guru SEO Blog

 Internal Linking and Location Pages

-Internal links help both users and search engines.
-They show how your services connect to locations and neighborhoods.
+Internal linking and dedicated local landing pages guide both users and search systems.
+It shows how services connect to locations and neighborhoods.
+Strong links help important pages rank faster.

 • Linking service pages to relevant location pages